-Eolo was a long-running transaction that began in mid-2011, with FMO disbursing the first part of its subordinated debt in or processing countries in each region.

-operational in November 2012.
+Eolo was a long-running transaction that began in mid-2011, with FMO disbursing the first part of its subordinated debt in May 2012 and the Eolo turbines becoming operational in November 2012.
 The project will helpreduce the country's dependence on thermal plants and imported fuels.
 The addition of 44MW in wind energy generation adds to Nicaragua's 750MW capacity, which has been growing steadily since 2009.
 Eolo's sustainable energy source is estimated to reduce greenhouse gas emissions by 113K metric tons per year, charting a strong course towards a cleaner energy matrix in Nicaragua.